-(a) Current occupants.
+- (a) Current occupants.
 Current occupants of the real property are not eligible for assistance under this part.
-However, as described in §582.335, persons displaced as a direct result of acquisition, rehabilitation, or demolition for a project under the S+C program are eligible for and must be provided relocation assistance at Uniform Relocation Act levels.

-(b) Amount of assistance provided within a jurisdiction.
-HUD will limit the amount of assistance provided within the jurisdiction of any one unit of local government to no more than 10 percent of the amount available.

-(c) Faith-based activities.
-(1) Organiza-(c) Faith-based activities.
+However, as described in §582.335, persons displaced as a direct result of acquisition, rehabilitation, or demolition for a project under the S+C program are eligible for and must be provided relocation assistance at Uniform Relocation Act levels. - (b) Amount of assistance provided within a jurisdiction.
+HUD will limit the amount of assistance provided within the jurisdiction of any one unit of local government to no more than 10 percent of the amount available. - (c) Faith-based activities.
 (1) Organizations that are religious or faith-based are eligible, on the same basis as any other organization, to participate in the S+C program.
-Neither the Federal government nor a State or local government receiving funds under S+C programs shall discriminate against an augmanization on the basis of the care of organization on the basis of the organization's religious character or affiliation.

-Organizations that are directly funded under the S+C program may not engage in inherently religious activities, such as worship, religious instruction, or proselytization as part of the programs or services funded under this part.
+Neither the Federal government nor a State or local government receiving funds under S+C programs shall discriminate against an organization on the basis of the organization's religious character or affiliation. - (2) Organizations that are directly funded under the S+C program may not engage in inherently religious activities, such as worship, religious instruction, or proselytization as part of the programs or services funded under this part.
 If an organization conducts such activities, the activities must be offered separately, in time or location, from the programs or services funded under this part, and participation must be voluntary for the beneficiaries of the HUD-funded programs or services.

-(3) A religious organization that participates in the S+C program will retain its independence from Federal, State, and local governments, and may continue to carry out its mission, in-cluding the definition, practice and ex-pression of its religious beliefs, provided that it does not use direct S+C funds to support any inherently religious activities, such as worship, religious instruction, or proselytization.
+(3) A religious organization that participates in the S+C program will retain its independence from Federal, tain its independence from Federal, State, and local governments, and may continue to carry out its mission, including the definition, practice and expression of its religious beliefs, provided that it does not use direct S+C funds to support any inherently religious activities, such as worship, religious instruction, or proselytization.
 Among other things, faith-based organizations may use space in their facilities to provide S+C-funded services, without removing religious art, icons, scriptures, or other religious symbols.
-In addition, an S+C-funded religious organization retains its authority over its internal governance, and it may re-tain religious terms in its organization's name, select its board members on a religious basis, and include religious references in its organization's mission statements and other governing documents.
+In addition, an S+C-funded religious organization retains its authority over its internal governance, and it may retain religious terms in its organiza-tion's name, select its board members on a religious basis, and include religious references in its organization's mission statements and other governing documents.